InchanterX/lab_2_shell_M/README.md

 ## Applicator
 Applicator normalize commands flags, prepare class and function for command call by finding them in registry.
 Returns command work result.

+## History Manager
+Get tokens, create history elements and add them to the file .history/history.json in the project root.
+Command distinguish which commands can be undone or not.

+## Trash manager
+Make backups of files that will be changed by cp/mv/rm commands work in folder .trash.
+Also provide an ability to restore files from trash back.

 ## Shell
 Shell file serves the purpose of building a solid file to easily call input command processing.
 Make a consistent calls of infrastructure classes.